yash12392/tradewithpython-blogs/ckl4xcjr202rlxws1a2o13wle.md

 Here are a couple of barriers to entry for retail investors:

 - **Lack of Technical Infrastructure:** Running your algorithms on average laptops or average virtual private servers will introduce a lot of latency.
 Think of below as a simple example of opening up a Youtube video on your browser and waiting for it to load.
-You waited 1.7 s for this to complete; in this time, someone out there might have completed 100s of trades already.
+You waited for 1.7 s for this to complete; in this time, someone out there might have completed 100s of trades already.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1613232744810/5Hb-jjSYB.png)
 (Source:  [KeyCDN](https://www.keycdn.com/support/what-is-latency))

 - **Access to Data:** Getting "Tick" Level data in the fastest manner possible.
 A "Tick" is a measure of the minimum upward and downward movement in the security price.
-Most of the stockbrokers worldwide provide "1minute" data, a minute could have as many as 60-70 ticks in very high volume sessions.
+Most of the stockbrokers worldwide provide "1minute" data; a minute could have as many as 60-70 ticks in very high volume sessions.

 - **Expensive Co-Locations:** When trading, ultimately, your orders will have to be sent to the exchange to execute, and since you want your orders to be executed before anyone else, you would like to set up shop near an exchange, so there is minimum latency.
 It can be costly depending on which exchange we are talking about.